microsoft/pxt-data-streamer/README.md

 ## Usage

 Go to https://makecode.microbit.org, click on the gearwheel menu and select ``Extensions``, search for ``hacking stem`` and select this extension.
-Once you load the extension you should see a new category named DataStreamer.
-Hacking Stem extension sets the baud rate of serial output to 9600 as required by data streamer add-on in excel.
+Once you load the extension you should see a new category named **DataStreamer**.
+THe Hacking Stem extension sets the baud rate for the serial output to 9600 as required by data streamer add-on in excel.

 Following are the API reference:

 ## writeNumber

 The ``||dataStreamer.writeNumber||`` block writes a number to the serial port as a floating point number.

 ```sig